tailwindlabs/tailwindcss/docs/source/docs/what-is-tailwind.blade.md

 If you're looking for a framework that comes with a menu of predesigned widgets to build your site with, Tailwind might not be the right framework for you.

-But if you a want a huge head start implementing a custom design with its own identity, Tailwind might be just what you're looking for.
+But if you want a huge head start implementing a custom design with its own identity, Tailwind might be just what you're looking for.

 ### Utility-first